oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 kubectl delete namespace demo
 ```

-## Encrypt the Sensitive Configuration Parameters
+## Encrypt the sensitive configuration parameters

 There are two really important config values that need to be encrypted: (1) the Cosmos DB connection string (which contains the database credentials) and (2) the OIDC client secret.
 Because these two values are processed differently, you're going to use two slightly different methods for encrypting them.